exactly-once/Home/content/posts/model-checking-exactly-once.md

           /\ ConsistentStateAndOutput
 {{< / highlight >}}

-This time the property is a bit more complicated - it consists of three parts that all need to be true (`/\` is notation for logical `and`)
+This time the property is a bit more complicated - it consists of three parts that all need to be true (`/\` is a notation for logical `and`)

-* `AtMostOneStateChange` states that for any message `id` in the input queue there can be at most one one state change committed associated with that messages
+* `AtMostOneStateChange` states that for any message `id` in the input queue there can be at most one state change committed associated with that messages
 * `AtMostOneOutputMsg` states that there can at most one output message for any unique input messages
-* `ConsistentStateAndOutput` states that for any fully processed input message (message that ended-up in the `processed` set) the output message has been generated based on the business state version that got committed
+* `ConsistentStateAndOutput` states that for any fully processed input message (a message that ended-up in the `processed` set) the output message has been generated based on the business state version that got committed

 ### Summary

 We hope that you gained some intuition about model checking and how valuable this technique can be.
 That said, it's worth stressing some points:

-* You need to have an in-depth knowledge about the system to build a useful model.
-Otherwise, it is very likely to miss some key attributes of the system.
+* You need to have in-depth knowledge about the technology to build a useful model.
+Otherwise, you are very likely to miss some key attributes of the system.
 * Model checking doesn't prove anything.
-First, it's not a proof in the mathematical sense, secondly it's always a simplification not the system itself.
+First, it's not proof in the mathematical sense, secondly, it's always a simplification, not the system itself.
 * Model sizes ie. numbers of states, used in practice are small.
-In our case this was 2 handler and 6 messages in the input queue.
+In our case, this was 2 handlers and 6 messages in the input queue.
 That said are is some empirical evidence that even small are good enough to find bugs.
-* Model checking is yet another *testing* technique - arguably quite useful in context of Distributed Systems
+* Model checking is yet another *testing* technique - arguably quite useful in the context of Distributed Systems

 There are other bits of the specification that we did not discuss here.
 E.g. what are the non-trivial details needed to make the algorithm safe, how to make the model finite ... and many more.

-If there is any specific part that intrests you, don't hesitate and reach out on Twitter!
+If there is any specific part that interests you, don't hesitate and reach out on Twitter!

 [^1]: There's more that comes with the toolkit eg. IDE and TLAPS - a theorem prover developed by Microsoft Research and INRIA Joint Centre
-[^2]: [TLA+ Video Course](https://lamport.azurewebsites.net/video/videos.html) and [Specifying Systems](https://lamport.azurewebsites.net/tla/book.html) by Leaslie Lamport.
+[^2]: [TLA+ Video Course](https://lamport.azurewebsites.net/video/videos.html) and [Specifying Systems](https://lamport.azurewebsites.net/tla/book.html) by Leslie Lamport.
 [Learn TLA+ tutorial](https://learntla.com/) and [Practical TLA+](https://www.hillelwayne.com/post/practical-tla/) by [Hillel Wayne](https://www.hillelwayne.com/).
-TODO: add Murat Demirbas and Marc Brooker links
+[Murat Demirbas](http://muratbuffalo.blogspot.com/search/label/tla) and [Marc Brooker](https://brooker.co.za/blog/) also have some great content on the subject.
 [^3]: Please note that we are talking about validating production systems rather than distributed algorithms.